Bartlesville Radio » News » Bartlesville to Host Major Police Seminar in September

 Bartlesville to Host Major Police Seminar in September

-Bartlesville will play host for a major police training event come September.
+Bartlesville will play host to a major police training seminar come September.

 The Blue Life Support Seminar will be held at the Bartlesville Community Center, 300 SE Adams Boulevard, on Monday, Sept.
 20, from 8:00 a.m. to 5:00 p.m., and Tuesday, Sept.
 21, from 8:00 a.m. to 12:30 p.m.